pbuckles22/MinesweeperReinforcedLearning/README.md

 ✅ **Environment**: Fully functional 2-channel Minesweeper RL environment
 ✅ **Test Coverage**: 504 tests passing (100% success rate)
 ✅ **Training System**: Complete RL training pipeline with curriculum learning
-✅ **First-Move Safety**: Guaranteed safe first move with proper RL contract
+✅ **First-Move Safety**: (Removed) The first move can be a mine; there is no mine relocation.
+The environment is intentionally simple for RL.
 ✅ **State Representation**: Enhanced 2-channel state with safety hints
 ✅ **Action Masking**: Intelligent action masking for revealed cells
 ✅ **Reward System**: Comprehensive reward system for RL training